watem-sedem/watem-sedem/docs/choices.rst

 Include ditches
 ###############

-Ditches alter the sediment flow.
-The sediment will follow the course of a ditch in stead of along the steepest slope.
+Ditches alter the routing.
+The sediment and water will follow the course of a ditch in stead of along the steepest slope.
+When this option is enabled, :ref:`a raster with information about the direction <ditchmap>` is mandatory.

-TO DO: ktc and C-factor at these pixels
+The model sets the C-factor at every ditch pixel tot 0.01.
+Thus, it overwrites the value of the pixel in the :ref:`C-factor raster <cmap> `.
+The ktc value of the pixel is set to :ref:`ktc low <ktclow>`.

 .. _includedams:

 Include dams
 ############

-Same principle as include ditches, but differences in C-factor and ktc

-TO DO: ktc and C-factor at these pixels
+Dams alter the routing in the same way as ditches.
+The sediment and water will follow the course of a dam in stead of along the steepest slope.
+When this option is enabled, :ref:`a raster with information about the direction <dammap>` is mandatory.

+The model sets the C-factor at every dam pixel tot 0 Thus, it overwrites the value of the pixel in the :ref:`C-factor raster <cmap> `.
+The ktc value of the pixel is set to -9999.

 Force Routing
 #############